cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 To add mongo related graphs to the dashboard, have a look at [Adding Custom Graphs](/guide/3.1/ui-monitoring.html#example---customize-your-dashboard).
 {%endnote%}

-# Test Drive the application
+# Step 8: Test Drive the application

 Once the workflow execution is complete, we can view the application endpoint by running:
 {%highlight bash%}